 If you are planning to renovate your home, or maybe just update a room by adding some farmhouse open shelving, a custom-sized shelf may best fit your space.
 But if you don't have an eye for design, how do you know what size that is?

-Josh and I have been helping folks determine sizing for their rustic industrial shelving here at J THOMAS HOME for a couple of years now.
+Josh and I have been helping folks determine sizing for their rustic industrial shelving here at J THOMAS HOME since 2016.
 People send us photos of their spaces, then we work together to determine the functions of the room and the shelves.
 Using the two guidelines below, I've come up with a few pointers that have helped our customers make confident decisions about what size will work best in their space.
 Click photos to shop these styles!

 WHAT SIZE SHELF SHOULD I ORDER?